 Rebecca Grant was a Staff Sergeant in the Army National Guard.
 Twelve years into her military career, a fellow soldier found and circulated a picture of her wearing a dress.
-The Army took issue with the photo because she had enlisted and had been serving as male—her biological sex.
+The Army took issue with the photo because she had enlisted and had been serving as male—the sex she was assigned at birth.

 Rebecca Grant told WFPL’s Phillip M. Bailey and Laura Ellis her story, starting with a different transition: from soldier to civilian.

 “At Sienna, we look at the ‘trans-asterisk.’
 Anyone who has any kind of gender variance.
 There are differences between cross dressers and transsexuals and there are people who just identify as transgender now.
 Then you have your entertainers, which is still a gender variance.
 If you have someone who is biologically male performing as a female, they’re a drag queen.
 And it’s a performance, but it’s still types of gender expression.”